Larsens Plads: Warehouses and ship building

 In 1802, the site was acquired by a wealthy shipowner, Lars Larsen, who established a shipyard in the grounds which became known simply as Larsen's Place after its founder.

 In 1844, when Larsen died, Larsens Plads was acquired by Jacob Holm, the owner of the largest shipping company in Denmark at the time as well as a shipyard on Christianshavn.
 He used Larsens Plads for repairing ships.

 Trans-Atlantic hub

 In 1870, the shipyard was closed and a new port terminal was established at the site in 1879 by the Thingvalla Line which began operating a direct route between Scandinavian ports and America, offering the growing number of Scandinavian emigrants affordable, comfortable and safe voyages.
 In 1898, the Thingvalla Line was acquired by DFDS, another Danish-based shipping company, and the Scandinavian-American passenger service was operated under the name Scandinavian America Line.

 Later history

-The route to America with Scandinavian America Line was discontinued in 1935 and the quay area was later taken over by Oslo Ferries which started in 1866 and have since relocated to the Free Port Terminal at Amerika Quay further north.
+The route to America with Scandinavian America Line was discontinued in 1935.
+The quay area was later taken over by Oslo Ferries, which started in 1866 and have since relocated to the Free Port Terminal at Amerika Quay further north.